-The Commission considers that allowing retailers (including prospective retailers) access to NMI Standing Data will provide certainty to retailers in performing their market functions and providing appropriate services to consumers.
+The Commission considers that allowing retailers' access to NMI Standing Data will provide certainty to retailers in performing their market functions and providing appropriate services to consumers.
 Also, allowing retailers to disclose NMI Standing Data to their service providers under the confidentiality provisions of the NER, will enable current business practices of retailers using authorised service providers to continue.
-By removing uncertainty, the draft rule should allow retailers to avoid compliance risk and associated costs of changing their business model.
-By encouraging efficient business practices, the draft rule promotes retail competition which benefits consumers by providing them with accurate information to allow them to decide which retail offer best suits them.
+By removing uncertainty, the rule as made should allow retailers to avoid compliance risk and associated costs of changing their business model.
+By encouraging efficient business practices, the rule as made promotes retail competition which benefits consumers by facilitating the provision of accurate information to allow them to decide which retail offer best suits them.